-See Canada by train.
-The VIA rail train on its 4-day rail journey across Canada traversing the forests of Ontario, the rocky outcrops of the Canadian Shield, through to the flat lands and prairies.
-The VIA Rail train stops amongst other places at Winnipeg in the Prairies and Jasper in the Canadian Rockies.
+See Canada by train: the VIA rail train on its 4-day rail journey across Canada traversing the forests of Ontario, the rocky outcrops of the Canadian Shield, through to the flat lands and prairies.
+The VIA Rail train stops among other places at Winnipeg in the Prairies and Jasper in the Canadian Rockies.

 This has to be one of the most relaxing ways to see Canada.